awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Replication.Logical.md

 **Note**
 Following are requirements for logical replication:
 To perform logical replication for a PostgreSQL database, your AWS user account needs the `rds_superuser` role\.
-The PostgreSQL DB instance must have automated backups enabled\.
-For instructions on how to enable automated backups, see [Enabling automated backups](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_WorkingWithAutomatedBackups.html#USER_WorkingWithAutomatedBackups.Enabling) in the *Amazon RDS User Guide*\.
+The RDS for PostgreSQL DB instance that you use as the source must have automated backups enabled\.
+For instructions on how to enable automated backups for an RDS for PostgreSQL DB instance, see [Enabling automated backups](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_WorkingWithAutomatedBackups.html#USER_WorkingWithAutomatedBackups.Enabling) in the *Amazon RDS User Guide*\.

 **To enable PostgreSQL logical replication with Aurora**